 If you are not a current client of Bereskin & Parr LLP, please do not include any information in this email that you or someone else considers confidential.
 You do not become a client of the firm until the firm agrees to act for you and confirms representation in writing.
 Until that time what you send us cannot be protected from disclosure.

 Noel Courage is a partner with Bereskin & Parr LLP and member of the Life Sciences practice group.
+He is co-leader of the COVID-19 practice group.

 Noel's practice focuses on the patenting and licensing of biotechnological, chemical and mechanical inventions.
 He provides opinions on patent validity and infringement issues.
 He also has experience in regulatory, trademark and copyright law, and provides advice on IP portfolio management strategy.
 His regulatory work includes advising on data exclusivity, Patent Medicine Prices Review Board and Patented Medicines (NOC) Regulations strategy and advising pharmaceutical clients on advertising.